 The non-finate verb forms do not have an inflection or reference to a grammatical person.
 These forms have a more unique character.
 In Spanish there are three non-finate verb forms: the infinitive, the gerund and the participle.
 This article explains the use of these verb forms in Spanish.

-The subjuntive mode (in Spanish subjuntivo) is used to convey ideas in the realm of all areas other than those of objective facts: concepts that are hypothetical, contrary to fact, those which embody the expression of feelings of the speaker toward a state or action.
-This article will explain the use of the presente, pretérito imperfecto, futuro, perfecto and pluscuamperfecto in subjunctive mode in Spanish.
+The subjuntive mood (in Spanish subjuntivo) is used to convey ideas in the realm of all areas other than those of objective facts: concepts that are hypothetical, contrary to fact, those which embody the expression of feelings of the speaker toward a state or action.
+This article will explain the use of the presente, pretérito imperfecto, futuro, perfecto and pluscuamperfecto in subjunctive mood in Spanish.

-The conditional mode (in Spanish modo condicional) is used to express an action of which the fulfilment depends on a condition.
+The conditional mood (in Spanish modo condicional) is used to express an action of which the fulfilment depends on a condition.
 This article describes the way the conditional is used in Spanish.

-The imperative mode (in Spanish modo imperativo) expresses an order, request or prohibition.
+The imperative mood (in Spanish modo imperativo) expresses an order, request or prohibition.
 In Spanish there is an affirmative and a negative imperative.
 This article describes the usage of both of these variants.

 Verbs of transformation